 Edward J. Harpham

-Associate Provost and Professor of Political Science
+Dean of the Honors College and Professor of Political Science

-Dr. Harpham heads the Honors College and serves as Director of the Collegium V Honors Program within the Honors College.
-Dr. Harpham is Associate Provost and Professor of Political Science at The University of Texas at Dallas.
-He teaches courses in political theory, American government, Texas Politics, and public policy.
+Dr. Harpham is the Dean of the Hobson Wildenthal Honors College and Associate Provost at The University of Texas at Dallas, overseeing its many activities.
+A Professor of Political Science, Dr. Harpham teaches courses in political theory, American government, Texas politics, and public policy.
+With Wendy Harpham M.D., he has developed a sequence of honors readings tutorials that explore the history, philosophy, and practice of medicine.
 Dr. Harpham is a previous winner of the Chancellor Council's Outstanding Teaching Award.
-He sits on the Board for the Archer Center in Washington D.C. and serves as the faculty advisor for the Archer Internship program.
-He has published extensively on the role that economic ideas play in modern political thought and their impact upon modern state institutions.
-His more recent work focuses on the role of the passions in modern political thought.
+He sits on the Board of the Archer Center in Washington D.C. and serves as the faculty advisor for the Archer Internship Program.
+He has published extensively on the role that economic ideas play in modern political thought and their impact upon public policy.
+His more recent work focuses on the role that emotions and passions play in modern political thought.
+He is the co-author with Anthony Champagne of the bestselling textbook Governing Texas.
+Dr. Harpham also works closely with the McDermott Scholars Program.
 Visit Dr. Harpham's homepage to learn more about his research and courses.

 Ph.D., Cornell University